-Like many of you, I loved making Christmas cookies growing up.
-(Ok, it was actually the decorating with icing and sprinkles part… directly into my mouth.)
+Personally, I loved making Christmas cookies growing up.
+It was actually more the decorating with icing and sprinkles part… but who doesn’t love that?
 My sister and I used to make them together every Christmas eve.
 And now that I’m a mom, I wanted to pass on that tradition to my kids.

 So, I went on the hunt for a paleo almond flour sugar cookie recipe that used simple, whole ingredients.
 I experimented with a few different recipe, and let me just say, it was nothing short of a disaster.
 Most of the recipes I tried wouldn’t hold their shape, or they just tasted gritty and horrible.